iPhone 6 hands Apple record share of Samsung's home market

-SEOUL, (Reuters) - Apple Inc is chipping away at Samsung Electronics Co Ltd’s dominant position in its home turf of South Korea - thanks to its new iPhone 6 series.
+By Se Young Lee SEOUL, Jan 21 (Reuters) - Apple Inc is chipping away at Samsung Electronics Co Ltd’s dominant position in its home turf of South Korea - thanks to its new iPhone 6 series.

 Apple captured a record 33 percent market share in South Korea in November, the highest ever for a foreign brand, according to a monthly report released by Hong Kong-based market research company Counterpoint on Wednesday.
 In contrast, Samsung’s share slipped to 46 percent after hovering around 60 percent for five months.